KelvinUng1/ncNewsAPI/README.md

 # To run this project locally:
  1. Clone the repo
  2. <npm install>
- 3. create .env.dev & .env.test files in order to successfully connect to the two databases.
+ 3. create .env.dev (nc_news) & .env.test (nc_news_test) files in order to successfully connect to the two databases.
 THEN use the setup-dbs script to create the databases first